KbraBass/DocumentValidator/README.md

 The binary is not digitally signed, so it may be flagged by your anti-virus as potentially malitious.

 ## Other considerations
-If you like and use this program, please leave a comment tellimg me what you like and what improvement you'd like to see.
+If you like and use this program, please leave a comment telling me what you like and what improvement you'd like to see.
 The back-end is not my work, so all credit goes to @phax and the PEPPOL team.

 ## Known Issues